Nathaniel Mackey is the 2014 Ruth Lilly Poetry Prize recipient.Read this poet's biography

 Kenn Nesbitt Announced as Next Children’s Poet Laureate

 This annual award will honor the best book-length works of criticism published in the prior calendar year, including biographies, essay collections and critical editions that consider the subject of poetry or poets.
-The 2014 Pegasus Award for Poetry Criticism will honor the author of a 2013 title with a $7,500 prize.

 Emily Dickinson Award